yelosan/licenses.markdown/ODC-By-1.0.markdown

 > Contains information from DATABASE NAME which is made available under the ODC Attribution License.

 DATABASE NAME should be replaced with the name of the Database and a hyperlink to the location of the Database.
-“ODC Attribution License” should contain a hyperlink to the URI of the text of this License.
-If hyperlinks are not possible, You should include the plain text of the required URI’s with the above notice.
+"ODC Attribution License" should contain a hyperlink to the URI of the text of this License.
+If hyperlinks are not possible, You should include the plain text of the required URI's with the above notice.

 ### 4.4 Licensing of others.